Parish Response to the Coronavirus pandemic

 August 28, 2020

 Dear Brothers and Sisters in Christ,

-As we prepare to have the public celebration of Mass once again there are a few important things to keep in mind:
+As we continue to have the public celebration of Mass during this time of our shared response to Covid-19, there are a few important things to keep in mind:

 Things to keep in mind before coming to church

 - All the faithful in the Diocese of Gaylord are dispensed from their Sunday obligation to attend Mass through Sunday, November 22, 2020.
 Those who wish to attend Mass may consider that they have fulfilled their Sunday obligation not only on Sunday but by attending Mass any day of the week.
 It is helpful to spread Mass attendance throughout the week since we are not allowed to go over 25% of the capacity of the church.
 We will continue to record and post videos of Mass each day.
 No one has to come to church at this point.
 It is a beautiful expression of our faith together for those who are vulnerable to this virus to continue to worship and pray at home.

 - Those who are symptomatic or who have been exposed to another with the virus within 14 days need to stay at home.
 Members of the same household are to remain home as well.
 Before coming to church, everyone should take their temperature at home.
 If a person’s temperature is at or above 100.4 (CDC guideline) they and members of their household must remain at home.